Where can I get property tax information/See if my taxes are paid/Change my mailing address?

 Yes, per Chapter 10-Animals (Sec.
 10-5) of the Town Ordinances, you must purchase a license annually for your dog, starting once the dog is more than five (5) months of age.
 Please see the dog license page HERE, and the Town Ordinance page HERE.

-How do I purchase an Annual Launch Permit for Townline Boat Landing?
+How do I purchase a $20.00 Annual Launch Permit for Townline Boat Landing?

 Annual launch permits can be purchased at the Town Office during normal business hours, through the mail, or by leaving your payment envelope at the landing.
-If you're purchasing via the mail, please send a note with your name, address, phone number, license plate number, and description of vehicle.
-You will also need to include your $20.00 check made payable to the Town of Three Lakes along with a self-addressed stamped envelope.
+Annual launch permits are valid through the end of each year.
+If you're purchasing via the mail, please send a note with: your name, physical and/or mailing address, phone number, license plate number, email address, and description of vehicle.
+Along with the note, you will also need to include your $20.00 check made payable to the Town of Three Lakes along with a self-addressed stamped envelope.
 The daily launch fee of $5.00 can be paid at the landing in a payment envelope.

 How big is Three Lakes?
-What is its population?
+What is our population?

 Our town encompasses 99 square miles, of which about one-third is water.
 Most of the remaining land mass is wooded.
 Only about 5% of the total land is developed with homes and businesses.
 As of 2019 our population was 2,120.
 However, during the summer months when seasonal residents are present the population swells to several thousand.